tawanda/fastcpu/README.md

 If it is 0 then `fastcpu_poll` will continue running until it is killed; it will keep polling for any new scripts that are added to `to_run`.

+# Development

+### local testing

+`python -m fastcpu.cli --path test_scripts --exit_when_empty 1 --poll_interval 5 --terminate_timeout 12`

+## Troubleshooting

+If you get permission denied error in stderr logs check that your scripts are executable